YottaDB/YDBDoc/ProgGuide/commands.rst

 Generally, programs in production must not include BREAK commands.
 Therefore, YottaDB provides the ZBREAK and ZSTEP commands, which insert temporary breakpoints into the process rather than the source code.
 BREAKs inserted with ZBREAK only exist until the image terminates or until explicitly removed by another ZBREAK command.
 ZSTEP also inserts temporary BREAKs in the image that only exist for the execution of the ZSTEP command.
 In the YottaDB debugging environment, ZBREAKs and ZSTEPs that insert BREAKs provide a more flexible and less error-prone means of setting breakpoints than coding BREAKs directly into a routine.
 For more information on ZBREAK and ZSTEP, refer to the sections that describe those commands.
 Any BREAK commands in code intended for production should be conditionalized on something that is FALSE in production, as, unlike ZBREAK commands, YottaDB currently has no means to "turn off" BREAK commands.

 ZCONTINUE resumes execution of the interrupted program.

+The USE command allows one to enable the CTRLC on a device denoted using the intrinsic special variables $IO or $PRINCIPAL by setting the device to CENABLE mode, using this command: USE $PRINCIPAL:(CENABLE) or USE $O:(CENABLE).
+When the sequence for CTRLC is typed on that device, the program will receive an BREAK warning and initiate Direct Mode.

 YottaDB displays messages identifying the source of a BREAK as: